iMSquared/FER-multifrequency-so3/README.md

 This is an official repo for the paper "AN INTUITIVE MULTI-FREQUENCY FEATURE REPRESENTATION FOR SO(3)-EQUIVARIANT NETWORKS".

 ## Setup environment

-Setup conda environment using...
+For classification, part segmentation and occupancy networks, please setup conda environment using...
 ```bash
 conda env create --file environment.yaml
 ```

+For GraphONet please refer to the directory.
 Please check out each directory for the further instruction.